• Study level

 Syllabus

-• Thermal history of the Universe: thermodynamics in an expanding universe; effective relativistic degrees of freedom; decoupling and non-equilibrium physics approach; Boltzmann equation; applications: primordial nucleosynthesis; cosmological diffuse background; a cold dark matter model.
+• Thermal history of the Universe: thermodynamics in an expanding universe; effective relativistic degrees of freedom; decoupling and non-equilibrium physics approach; Boltzmann equation; applications: primordial nucleosynthesis; cosmological microwave background; a cold dark matter model.

 • Linear perturbation theory: perturbed metrics; scalar degrees of freedom, vectors and tensors; gauge concepts and gauge transformations; perturbed Einstein equations.